javaab/libutils/docs/source/index.rst

-.. hello documentation master file, created by sphinx-quickstart on Sat Sep 10 11:53:23 2016.
+.. libutils documentation master file, created by sphinx-quickstart on Sat Sep 10 11:53:23 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hello's documentation!
+Welcome to libutils's documentation!
 ===========================================================

 .. include:: ../../README.rst